 What does the title of your book, “Mobilizing Without the Masses,” mean?

 How do weak activists organize when they are not allowed to do so?
 In contemporary China, it’s illegal for non-governmental organizations to lead protests where many people take to the streets.
 There may be strength in numbers, but in some countries showing those numbers puts NGOs at serious risk.
 Instead, I found that activists coach individuals to voice their grievances one by one.
 The title of this book reflects this dynamic: mobilizing to challenge officials without demonstrating in large numbers.
 How do activists do it?
-Join the conversation at my book talk.

 Could you describe the ethnographic fieldwork that you undertook in your research?
 How did you decide to use ethnography as a method to study this topic?